dij0s/PETAL/thesis/bachelor_thesis.typ

 Identifying and describing the primary requirements lays the groundwork for the design of the solution.
 The main requirements were established and further refined as the project progressed to meet the expectations and project goals throughout ongoing discussions with the supervisors.

 Those are categorized into functional and non-functional requirements.
-Functional requirements focus on user requirements and product features whereas non-functional requirements focus on user expectations and product properties.
+Functional requirements focus on user needs and product features whereas non-functional requirements focus on user expectations and product properties.

 The first step is to understand the problem that is solved.
 Energy planning typically involves:
 - Identifying available energy resources#footnote("The resources and needs are assessed within the geographical boundaries of the municipality, only."), infrastructure and untapped potential.
 - Characterizing the needs.
 - Assessing different measures and their impacts ; sobriety (reducing energy consumption), efficiency (more efficient technologies) and production of renewable energy sources.

-Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines that apply to said municipality.
+Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines it is subject to.

 Besides that, it had been requested that the user interface has a map showcasing the assessed data points within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.

-These initial requirements established the basis for the project.
-As the solution was evaluated with supervisors on a weekly basis, additional requirements emerged gradually shaping the solution to enhance the overall solution and meet the needs of energy planning.
-#highlight("TODO: revoir la dernière phrase, ajouter des autres requirements ?")
+These requirements are summarized in the #ref(<requirements_table>):
 #show table.cell.where(y: 0): strong
 #show figure: set block(breakable: true)
 #set table(stroke: (x, y) => if y == 0 {